May 14, 2021

 This resource will be continually updated as more state decisions are made – check back often for updates!

 Beyond Traditional Public Schools: Includes states that made funding available to non-public schools – either as part of a larger program or as a separate funding stream – as well as states that dedicated funding specifically to charter school grants or to juvenile justice or other facilities.
-[NOTE: While some states also provided equivalent funds to their residential schools, juvenile justice facilities, or tribal schools, but did not provide separate dedicated funding to charter or non-public schools may not be included in this map.]
+[NOTE: states that provided equivalent funds to their residentials schools, juvenile justice facilities, or tribal schools, but did not provide separate dedicated funding to charter or non-public schools may not be included in this category.]

-Career & Technical Education (CTE): Includes pandemic-related supports specifically for CTE students or instructors, primarily addressing the more “hands on” nature of CTE coursework through support for safe in-person instruction or specialized software for remote learning, or workforce training programs.
+Career/College Transition: Includes pandemic-related supports specifically for CTE students or instructors, primarily addressing the more “hands on” nature of CTE coursework through support for safe in-person instruction or specialized software for remote learning, or workforce training programs.
 Also includes programs to help high school students transition successfully to higher education and dual enrollment or other early college opportunities.
 Funding may flow to institutes of higher education.

-Data, Assessment, and Evaluation: Includes assessments, progress monitoring, personalized learning, longitudinal data system augmentation, and program evaluation.
+Data and Assessment: Includes assessments, progress monitoring, personalized learning, longitudinal data system augmentation, and program evaluation.

-Early Childhood: Includes expansion or additional funding for pre-K or other early education programs and supports for child care facilities.
+Early Childhood: Includes expansion or additional funding for preK or other early education programs and supports for early childcare facilities.

 Grants for Innovation: Includes competitive grant programs to LEAs to come up with innovative practices or programs to address the impact of the pandemic.